AllenLiu7/Course-rating-API-TechDegree-Project-11/README.md

 ## Course Rating API

 This project is a REST API using MongoDB, Mongoose, Express.js and Node.js.

-The API will provide a way for users to review educational courses: users can see a list of courses in a database; add courses to the database; and add reviews for a specific course.
+The API will provide a way for users to review educational courses, users can see a list of courses in a database; add courses to the database; and add reviews for a specific course.
+Postman is suggested to test this API.

 ## Installation